-The good news is that preventing your painted cabinets from sticking is entirely achievable with the proper techniques and know-how.
+The good news is that keeping your painted cabinets from sticking is entirely achievable with the proper techniques and know-how.

 Picture this: You’ve spent hours updating your kitchen cabinets with a fresh, stylish paint job.
 But as you open them, you face an annoying problem—they’re sticking together!